-- 2.76 If the caseworker considers the case could be resolved with minimal intervention, then they should take any required action in line with our resolution guidance.
-(Policy requirement) - 2.77 If the caseworker can resolve the case, it should be closed using the closure code 'ECT triage Resolution'.
+- 2.95If the caseworker considers the case could be resolved with minimal intervention, then they should take any required action in line with our early consideration guidance.
+(Policy requirement) - 2.96If the caseworker can resolve the case, it should be closed using the closure code 'ECT triage Resolution'.
 If the caseworker is unable to resolve the case, they should consider whether further work should be undertaken or if the case should be closed now.
 (Policy requirements)